ebi-gene-expression-group/atlas-data-import/README.md

 ```

-### Import pre-trained classifiers for a range of studies
+### Import pre-trained classifiers and SDRF files for a range of studies
 User can provide a yaml-formatted config file (see [example](example_user_config.yaml)) with specific datasets for which to import classifiers.
 Otherwise, all available classifiers of a given type are imported.
 ```
 import_classification_data.R\